Linear and nonlinear edge dynamics of trapped fractional quantum Hall droplets: Quantized transverse conductivity

 We then investigate the dynamical evolution of the system in response to a temporally short excitation.
-With no loss of generality (Sec.II of SM~\cite{SM}), we assume for simplicity a radially flat potential, $U(\theta,t)=U_0(t)\,\cos\left(l\, \theta \right)$.
-The force along the azimuthal direction induced by the angular gradient of $U(\theta,t)$ generates a transverse Hall current along the radial direction, which locally changes the cloud density on the edge.
+With no loss of generality we assume for simplicity a radially flat potential carrying definite angular momentum $l$.
+In the usual $(r,\theta)$ polar coordinates, the potential has the simple form

+where $U_l(t)$ is the (complex-valued) time-dependent amplitude of the excitation at angular momentum $l$.
+Here, $l$ plays the role of a proxy of the excitation wavevector: for a fixed cloud size, the higher $l$, the shorter the effective wavelength of the excitation along the edge.
+While the calculations reported in the main text refer to this $r$-independent potential, the general case of a $r$-dependent $U(r,\theta,t)$ is discussed in Appendix \ref{appendix:B} and shown to bring no additional physics.
+From the temporal point of view, we focus on the case of a pulsed excitation with a Gaussian temporal shape $U_l(t)=u_0\,\exp(-(t/\tau)^2)$.
+The characteristic time $\tau$ for turn-on and then switch-off is taken to be slow enough $\tau\gg \hbar / \Delta$ to avoid a significant excitation of states above the many-body gap, but fast enough compared to the edge mode frequencies so to induce a significant excitation of them.

-\paragraph{Quantized transverse conductivity--} Numerical results for the linear response to a weak excitation are displayed in Fig. \ref{fig_bulkCurrent_SF_DSF_FreqShift}(a): in agreement with transverse conductivity quantization arguments, a clear proportionality of the response on the FQH filling factor $\nu$ is found in the large-$N$ limit.
+As expected on physical grounds, the force along the azimuthal direction induced by the angular gradient of $U(\theta,t)$ generates a transverse Hall current along the radial direction, which locally changes the cloud density on the edge.
+Numerical results for the linear response to a weak excitation are displayed in Fig. \ref{fig_bulkCurrent_SF_DSF_FreqShift}(a): in agreement with transverse conductivity quantization arguments, a clear proportionality of the response on the FQH filling factor $\nu$ is found in the large-$N$ limit.
 Quite remarkably, this limiting behaviour is accurately approached in the FQH case already for way lower particle numbers $N\gtrsim 15$ in the FQH than in the $\nu=1$ IQH case.
 This conclusion is of great experimental interest as it suggests that evidence of the quantized conductivity can be observed just by probing the response of the edge of relatively small clouds to trap deformations, a technique of widespread use for ultracold atomic clouds~\cite{SandroBook}.

+This behaviour can be understood on the basis of the $\chi$LL theory~\cite{Wen_topo, Wen2, Chang, Caz}, with the external potential $U(\theta,t)$ minimally coupled to the edge density $\hat{\rho}(\theta)$.
+The system response after $U$ has been turned off can be written (\ref{appendix:C}) to linear order as where $\widetilde{U}_{l}(\omega)$ is the space-time Fourier transform of $U(\theta,t)$,